ArefShojaei/Redux/README.md

 ]
 ```

-> Create Store by Action & Reducer
+> Create Store by Reducer

 ```php
 $store = Redux::createStore($counterReducer);
 ```

-> Using the Store in project
+> Use the Store in project

 ```php
 # Get State from the Store